s8007/HalloweenCenter/README.md

 tkinter
 python3
 pygame

 notes:
-you MUST install the font I provided.
+You MUST install the font I provided, as well as extract all the assets.
+All assets are needed for the program to work at all.